Djoser: Tomb

 Djoser was buried in his famous step pyramid at Saqqara.
-This pyramid was originally built as a nearly square mastaba, but then five further mastabas were literally piled one upon another, each smaller than the previous one, until the monument became Egypt's first step pyramid.
+This pyramid was originally built as a nearly square mastaba, but then the building was expanded and five increasingly smaller "steps" were piled atop it, creating Egypt's first step pyramid.
 Supervisor of the building constructions was the high lector priest Imhotep.

 The pyramid

 The step pyramid is made of limestone.
 It is massive and contains only one tight corridor leading to the close midst of the monument, ending in a rough chamber where the entrance to the tomb shaft was hidden.
 This inner construction was later filled with rubble, for it was of no use anymore.
 The pyramid was once 62 metres high and had a base measurement of c.
 125 × 109 metres.
 It was tightly covered in finely polished, white limestone.